microcontrollersig/melbpc3DPrinter/README.md

 cura_experimental.ini: These settings produce good results for printing with Octoprint.
 Created using cura 15.04 .
 Must use this version because cura changed format from INI to json on later versions of cura.

-Configuration.h: The main configuration file for Marlin.
+Configuration.h: The main configuration file for Marlin (based on original printer firmware http://www.geeetech.com/wiki/index.php/Download#Firmware )

 ## Firmware on GT2650
 Tested with Marlin version 1.1.0-RC3 (https://github.com/MarlinFirmware/Marlin/releases)
+using the Configuration.h in this repository.

 NB: Must use Arduino IDE version 1.0.1 (Available from http://www.geeetech.com/wiki/index.php/Download#Arduino_IDE).
 Later versions won't work on the GT2560.

 ## Software